schw4rzlicht/twitch2ma/README.md

   - `channel`: The channel you want the bot to listen to
 - `commands`: A definition of your commands.
 You can define as many commands as you want to.
 Commands always start with `!`.
 So when `chatCommand` is `red` for example, viewers have to put `!red` into the chat to trigger it.
   - `chatCommand`: The command viewers need to use to trigger the action.
-Pleasae be aware that the command `ma` is reserved to display help for the viewers.
+Pleasae be aware that the command `lights` is reserved to display help for the viewers.
   - `consoleCommand`: The command that gets executed on the desk.
 Could be anything you could use in the command line of the desk.
   - `message`: A message that is sent to Twitch chat by the bot when the command was executed on the desk. `{user}` gets replaced by the user who issued the command in the chat.
 Not mandatory.
-  - `help`: The message to be displayed when viewers run the command `!ma !chatCommand` so they know what the corresponding command does.
+  - `help`: The message to be displayed when viewers run the command `!lights !chatCommand` so they know what the corresponding command does.
 Not mandatory.

 ### Twitch authentication